oaworks/embed/README.md

 ## To deploy

 Make changes in the develop branch.
 Once complete, commit the changes.

-SSH to the old (dev.)openaccessbutton.org server (ask sysadmin how to do this) and find the dev/oaworks/embed folder, and git pull.
-The embed itself is served through the website domain so switch to the dev/oaworks/website folder and run the node build.js command.
-This will rebuild the website and assets, including the embed via a symlink.
+The embed itself is served through the website domain, and the website can be automatically updated via githooks.
+These hooks will pull the website code and the embed code, then rebuild the website and assets, including the embed via a symlink.
+So to trigger this, clone the oaworks/website repo, switch to develop branch, and add a line to the file at static/triggers.md.
+Commit the change, which will trigger the hook.

-To deploy live, go to the live/oaworks/embed folder and git pull, git merge origin/develop, git push.
-Then go to live/oaworks/website and node build.js to update the live site assets.
+To deploy live, follow the same process on the main/master branches.

 ## To run locally